OliverSpeir/portfolio/src/pages/blog/nextauth-with-djangorestframework.md

 - `auth_provider = models.CharField(max_length=50)`

-2. `views.py` should have a SocialAuthView that does not require authorization
+2. `views.py` should have a SocialAuthView that does not require authentication

 ```python
 @permission_classes((AllowAny, ))